 Tennis in Schools

 Tennis Memphis also offers a six week tennis class in local schools (public or private).
 The class is designed to be open to anyone in the school and is paid for by the parents.
 The class is offered on-site at the school in the gym, cafeteria, or other suitable location and is taught by Tennis Memphis instructors.
-The class format is Quickstart Tennis that utilizes specialized equipment, shorter court dimensions and modified scoring, all tailored to age and size.
-Within the first hour of tennis, kids are playing the game, rallying with one another, moving and having fun!
+The class is taught utilizing the Great Base curriculum and will introduce students to the basics of tennis in a fun, dynamic atmosphere!
 Racquets, balls and equipment provided.

 Tennis Memphis offers free introductory clinics for adult and juniors at its tennis centers and three community centers (Ed Rice, Raleigh & Whitehaven Community Centers) two weekends each month.
 Players may bring their own racquet, or equipment is provided.
 Come out and learn the basics from our certified teaching pros!
 Reservation for free clinics are required and can be made by calling or signing up in person at Tennis Centers.
 For more information, download our schedule or contact Arnold Thompson at (901) 596-0637 or firstname.lastname@example.org